Dalian Tram: Practical Info

+Route 202: RMB 1 in cash, 0.95 if paid with Mingzhu IC Card or China T-union cards.

 Tickets

 The Route 201 is divided into two zones delineated by the Dalian Railway Station: the western section is between Haizhiyun Park and Dalian Railway Station, and the eastern section is from Dalian Railway Station to Xinggong Street.
 The fare is 1 RMB if only one section (including riding on/off at Dalian Railway Station) is used.
 When riding both sections consecutively, the passenger needs to pay 1 RMB into the fare box in the car when embarking and a crew member collects another 1 RMB when at the Dalian Railway Station stop.
-If you use Dalian's contactless transit smart card, Mingzhu IC card, the fare is discounted to 0.9 RMB for one section and 1.7 RMB for riding both.
+If you use Dalian's contactless transit smart card, Mingzhu IC card, the fare is discounted to 0.9 RMB for one section and 1.3 RMB for riding both.

 Route 202, after the initial full-line transformation of that route was complete in 2002, a single flat fare was applied for the whole line.
-The fare was 2 RMB, however the system had been changed and now the fare is 1 RMB.
+The fare was 2 RMB before; however, the system had been changed and now the fare is 1 RMB.
+If you use Mingzhu IC card, the fare is discounted to 0.95 RMB.
 There are no ticket sales within the tram cars.
 It is necessary to pay the fare in cash or with a Mingzhu IC card when boarding.